-respect of the der s92 of the Building Act 2004 shall not be applied for at building before the corresponding transport infrastructur Sub-Area are completed.
-Sub-Area Transport infrastructural works В Bus stops on State Highway 6, west of the Stalker Road intersection (one on each side of the State Highway SH6) Safe pedestrian / cycle crossing of State Highway 6 west of Stalker Road intersection Signalisation of Stalker Road / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads.
+Table 3 Standards for Glenpanel Pre activities located in the Commercial Precinct and the scinct Non-compliance status respect of that der s92 of the Building Act 2004 shall not be applied for in t building before the corresponding transport infrastructural Sub-Area are completed.
+Sub-Area Transport infrastructural works В Bus stops on State Highway 6, west of the Stalker Road intersection (one on each side of the State Highway SH6) Safe pedestrian / cycle crossing of State Highway 6 west of Stalker Road intersectionSignalisation of Stalker Road / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads.
 Upgrade to signalise SH6 / Stalker Road intersection D Upgrades to signalise SH6 / Howards Drive intersection.
 Signalisation of Howards Drive / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads.
-Bus Stops on State Highway 6, west of at Howards Drive intersection (one on each side of the SH6) Safe pedestrian / cycle crossing of State Highway 6 Howards Drive intersection Except that in the case of the supermarket under Rule 49.4.14 the only transport infrastructural work that applies is: Upgrades to the existing SH6 / Howards Drive intersection.
+Bus Stops on State Highway 6, west of at Howards Drive intersection (one on each side of t he SH6) Safe pedestrian / cycle crossing of State Highway 6 Howards Drive intersection Except that in the case of the supermarket under Rule 49.4.14 the only transport infrastructural work that applies is: Upgrades to the existing SH6 / Howards Drive intersection.
 B, D Dedicated westbound bus lane on State Highway SH6 from (Howards Drive to Shotover Bridge (part of NZUP package)).
-Stalker Road northbound bus priority lane south of SH6 NZUP package west of Shotover BridgeSH6 eastbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package) ).5.51 Building Cover - RD Within the Glei npanel Precinct, the maximum building coverage shall be 50% b.
+Stalker Road northbound bus priority lane south of SH6 NZUP package west of Shotover Bridge SH6 eastbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package) 49.5.51 Building Covers age spanel Precinct, the maximum building coverage shall be 50%.
+RD Discretion is restricted to: , b.
 Building dominance; c.
 Design and integration of landscaping; d.
-The traffic effects associated with the
+The traffic effects associated with the additional building